rradfar/front-end-interview-questions/webdev.md

 <li>Flutter</li>
 <li>Forms: some best practices when designing a form</li>
 <li>Four pillars of OOP</li>
+<details><summary>Answer</summary><p>
+1. **Abstraction**: hiding the inner workings of a class and just allowing the necessary portions be visible.
+2. **Encapsulation**: a process of binding data members (variables, properties) and member functions (methods) together.
+In object oriented programming language we achieve encapsulation through Class.
+3. **Inheritance**: the process of creating the new class by extending the the existing class.
+4. **Polymorphism**: functions with same name but different arguments, which will perform differently.
+That is function with same name, functioning in different way.
+Or, it also allows us to redefine a function to provide its new definition.
+</p></details>

 <li>Functional programming.
 How does it differ from object oriented programming?</li>
 <li>GraphQL</li>
 <li>How would you go about accepting payments via Credit cards or PayPal for a shopping car</li>feature you are developing for a client